SAP/luigi/docs/faq.md

 There are a few options to do that at the moment:
 - Use the Fundamental Styles theming capabilities which already allow you to achieve a lot by customizing the CSS variables.
 Find more info [here](https://github.com/SAP/theming-base-content).
 - Manually overwrite the styles where needed.
-The documentation page you are on right now can be used as an example, as it was developed with Luigi!
+The documentation page you are on right now can be used as an example, as it was developed with Luigi.
 - Turn off Luigi view components completely via the [hideNavigation](general-settings.md) parameter in the `settings:` section of your Luigi configuration.
 Then you can implement your own view components for header and navigation and use the [Luigi Core API](luigi-core-api.md) to set them up with Luigi.

 ### Is Luigi only useful in the context of SAP or very large corporate applications?